Mut1aq/social-media-app-be/user-stories-be/story-02.md

 1. creating a Users collection using MongoDB
 2. Build a Register Route
-3. Build a Login / Logout Route
+3. Build a Login
 4. Build an Auth Guard
-5. Use as a session management tool
+5. Use as a session management tool Build Logout Route